belfast77/puppet-liagent/README.md

 ## Usage

-If a user is installing liagent with packages provided from their local custom repo, this is the most basic way of installing Splunk Server with default settings:
+If a user is installing liagent with packages provided from their local custom repo, this is the most basic way of installing liagent with default settings:

 ```
-include ::splunk
+include ::liagent
 ```
 This module uses in-module Hiera data.
 The data directory contains the Hiera files.